PHILIPP111007/phils_network/README.md

 # Phils network v1.2.4

-Minimalistic social network written using Django, FastAPI and React.
+Minimalistic secure social network written using Django, FastAPI and React.

 ## What supports this app